robertmartin8/ReasonableDeviations/_notes/introduction_to_complexity.md

 ### Networks

 - We might guess that real-world networks are either highly regular, with high average distance between nodes and high average clustering, or random, with low average distance between nodes and low clustering.
-However, many different networks e.g power networks, social graphs, biological neural networks, do not show this (Watts and Strogratz).
+However, many different networks e.g. power networks, social graphs, biological neural networks, do not show this (Watts and Strogratz).
 - Common properties of real-world networks:
   - Small world property ("six degrees of separation") -- short paths between most pairs of vertices.
   - Clustering and community structure
   - Long-tailed degree distribution.
 Sometimes, *scale-free* (power law), i.e subgraphs have the same degree distribution as the whole graph.
-  - Robustness to random node failure, unless one node causes others to fail, resulting in cascading failure (e.g power networks, banks).
+  - Robustness to random node failure, unless one node causes others to fail, resulting in cascading failure (e.g. power networks, banks).
   - Vulnerability to targeted hub attack
 - One measure of clustering (with respect to a particular node) is the fraction of pairs of neighbours that are connected to one another
 - The distribution of node degrees is not random, there tend to be **hubs**.